-- •• Ministry — in this case, ministering the mighty baptism with the Holy Spirit to others — is at least to some degree always a step of faith.
+- •• Ministry — in this case, ministering the mighty baptism of the Holy Spirit to others — is at least to some degree always a step of faith.
 You have no visible certainty in advance what results will come.
 But you do have the certainty of the promises of God’s Word!

 - • The apostle Paul knew that people “receive the Spirit ... by believing”.
 So Paul spoke God’s truth to them, then he stepped out in faith and laid hands on them, and they received the Spirit and spoke in tongues and prophesied.

 - •• In 1971 I remember publicly answering the altar call for the baptism with the Holy Spirit at a conference at Anchorage First Assembly of God.
 Believe me, this former Catholic was taking a “long walk”!
 And God blessed, and I received what I was seeking.

 •• Also in 1971, a group of us young counselors at a Christian youth camp in Alaska stepped out in faith.
 Sensing the Lord’s direction, we prayed in the cabin for about 20 young boys who received the baptism with the Holy Spirit and began speaking in tongues.

 - • We counselors were fairly new at it ourselves, but we chose to believe God’s word and to walk by faith, not by sight.
 So we took that long walk on a short pier, and God powerfully honored our faith by pouring out His Spirit on those 20 youths.